 1. Comment on the following statement: "Things are deceptive, but nevertheless always contain some truth."
-By "comment on," I of course mean: talk about how our authors and/or characters might react to it (not: give your own opinion of it).
+By "comment on," I of course mean: talk about how our authors and/or characters might react to it, or in what sense they would maintain it or argue against it (not: give your own opinion of it).
 In particular: Descartes and Don Quixote (among others) are afraid of being deceived.
 According to the authors we've read (including Descartes himself), are they right to fear this?
 In what ways, according to them, are we liable to deception (by our senses, by books, by other people, by God)?
 What steps, if any, can be taken to head this off?
 How, if at all, according to them, might or must potentially deceptive things (including, for example, but not limited to: dreams, fictions, history, traditional philosophy, logical arguments, the Bible, the sensible world, the Eucharist) nevertheless yield truth if properly used and/or understood?

-- 2. What if anything, according to our sources (authors and/or their characters), is or should be the relationship between metaphysics and/or epistemology, on the one hand, and ethics and/or politics, on the other?
-Is correct (or incorrect?) thought necessary, according to them, for correct action?
+- 2. What if anything, according to our sources (authors and/or their characters), is or should be the relationship between metaphysics and/or epistemology,1 on the one hand, and ethics and/or politics, on the other?
+For example: is correct (or incorrect?) thought necessary, according to them, for correct action?
 Or vice versa: is it possible, according to them, to think correctly-to know what one knows, to have certainty, to know what (kind of thing) really exists-without moral and/or political reform?
 How, if at all, can a human being, with human needs and desires, be a philosopher?
-How if at all, can the philosopher function within society as it now is (or: as it was in the 17th century)?
+How if at all, can the philosopher function within society as it now is (or: as it was in the 17th century, if that is relevantly different from now)?
 Is knowledge of what is right or just (proper moral judgment) useful, according to them, for determining what is true or what exists (proper theoretical judgment), and if so why and how? - 3.
 Included in the above, but you might want to focus on it in particular: according to our sources, what are the political implications of metaphysics and/or epistemology, and vice versa?
 (See above topic for some more detailed issues.)
 (Note: if you choose this topic, you may be tempted to discuss only Cervantes.
 Don't do that!) - 4.
-A topic from last time, but you could write about it for this paper, too: of these possible sources of human knowledge: the senses; logic and/or reason and/or the intellect; imagination (i.e., in some way producing or entertaining sense-like images which do not come directly through the senses); reading authoritative texts, which, according to our sources (authors and/or their characters), is useful or reliable and which is not?
-What is the proper relationship between them?
-What is or might be or tends to be the actual relationship?
-(If the last two are different, then something is or might be or tends to be wrong.)
-What kinds of error stem from or affect the use of these alleged sources of knowledge, and how, if at all, is it possible to guard against them?
-(If you wrote about this last time, you can still write about it again, but obviously you must write a completely new paper which says something new.)
+A topic from last time, but you could write about it for this paper, too: